 [Section 97VX inserted by No. 20 of 2002 s.
 4.]

 97VY.
-Registrar and Commission to give effect to instrument
+Registrar and Commission to give effect to s.
+97VX instrument

 The provisions of an instrument under section 97VX are to be complied with —

 (a) by the Registrar and officers of the Commission in making determinations for the purposes of paragraph (e) of Schedule 4 clause 1(1); and